 It is always best to contact us when the product is in the design stage.
-It may save a lot of time and possibly costs later on.
+It may save a lot of time and possibly additional costs later on.
 In certain cases, manufacturing and assembly may only start after permission has been received from a notified body.
-In the case of the pressure equipment directive, when products are in category 3 or 4, the notified body will look at the design documentation before manufacturing and testing may start.
+For example, in the case of the pressure equipment directive, when products are in category 3 or 4, the notified body will look at the design documentation before manufacturing and testing may start.
 If they are satisfied, they will issue an EEC construction testing certificate, after which the manufacturing, assembly and testing may start.
 After completion, they will assess the design dossier with all the test results and other document requirements, and then issue an EC certificate of compliance.
 Only then may the manufacturer apply the CE marking.

 To make things even more complicated, there are sometimes more that 1 process available, depending on the quality system of the manufacturer.
 In some cases more than 1 directive may be applicable as well.
 It is often bets to get assistance from a knowledgeable source, such as a consultant.

 It is essential to follow the correct procedures for the application of the CE marking.
 The EU is tightening its control over products being distributed in member states.
 Governments are required to carry out random inspections on products which are distributed in their individual countries, and there are harsh penalties if non-conformances are found.
 The manufacturer is also reported to the authorities to ensure that all member states can act accordingly.